preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/user-management/users-75/index.rst

 Save the changes when you're finished.

 If you need to reinitiate the whole onboarding process for the user, click RESET ACCOUNT.
-You can alos enable or disable an Omnia user account from here.
+You can also enable or disable an Omnia user accounts from here.

-**A note for users of earlier Omnia versions**: The general settings for authentication has been move to business profile settings.
+**A note for users of earlier Omnia versions**: The general settings for authentication has been moved to business profile settings.
 See this page for more information: :doc:`User management settings - business profile </admin-settings/business-group-settings/user-management-bp/index>`

 Filters for the All users list
 ---------------------------------